Specialisms

 Specific Injuries Experience

-Sarah works clinically with adult and adolescents as well as young children with complex communication difficulties resulting from acquired brain injury as well as birth injuries.
-Sarah works with her clients in the early stages following their injury or diagnosis as well as further down the line when they have been living with their injury/diagnosis for many years aiming to continually support functional communication and behaviour as the individual’s life and circumstances change over time.
+Sarah works clinically with adults and adolescents as well as young children with complex communication difficulties resulting from acquired brain injury as well as birth injuries.
+Sarah works with her clients in the early stages following their injury or diagnosis, as well as further down the line when they have been living with their injury/diagnosis for many years.
+She continually supports functional communication and behaviour as the individual’s life and circumstances change over time.
 This may also include ongoing assessment for initiating oral feeding in clients who have been enterally fed for many years.

-Sarah has a keen interest in technology and augmentative communication and the advances that are continually occurring that have the potential to enable severally impaired clients to engage with their environment.
-Sarah works closely with case managers and other members of the multidisciplinary team including support workers to ensure her client’s communication potential is reached and maintained.
+Sarah has a keen interest in technology and augmentative communication and the advances that are continually occurring that have the potential to enable severely impaired clients to engage with their environment.
+Sarah works closely with case managers and other members of the multidisciplinary team, including support workers, to ensure her client’s communication potential is reached and maintained.

 Employment Profile

 Sarah currently works as a Specialist Neuro Speech and Language Therapist in private practice.
-Her work is predominantly community based rehab for adults, adolescents and children with complex, cognitive, communication and swallowing difficulties following acquired brain injury and as a consequence of cerebral palsy.
+Her work is predominantly community-based rehabilitation for adults, adolescents and children with complex cognitive, communication and swallowing difficulties following acquired brain injury and as a consequence of Cerebral Palsy.
 Clients vary from those with low level communication to those preparing to a return to work.

-Sarah’s area of special interest include education and training particularly in managing difficult behaviour, post traumatic amnesia, dysphagia and technology in communication including alternative means of communication (AAC).
+Sarah’s areas of special interest include social communication, technology in communication including alternative means of communication (AAC), managing difficult behaviour and maintaining oral feeding.

 Qualifications and Membership